haighal/graph-based-code-modelling/README.md

-# Learning to Represent Programs with Graphs
+# Learning to Represent Programs with Graphs: Variable Naming with Graph Neural Networks

 This repo applies the model of Allamanis et al. ([Learning to Represent Programs with Graphs](https://openreview.net/forum?id=BJOFETxR-) from ICLR '18) to the Variable Naming task on the [Python150k Dataset](https://www.sri.inf.ethz.ch/py150) published by ETH Zurich; this model is used as a baseline in a paper currently under review.